Harry Edward Greenwell

-Harry Edward Greenwell (December 9, 1944 – January 31, 2013), known as the I-65 Killer and the Days Inn Killer, was an American serial killer, robber, and rapist who committed the murder of a minimum of three female hotel clerks along Interstate 65 in Indiana and Kentucky between 1987 and 1989.
-Dying of cancer on January 31, 2013, he was never convicted for these crimes.
+Harry Edward Greenwell (December 9, 1944 – January 31, 2013), known as The I-65 Killer and The Days Inn Killer, was an American serial killer and rapist who committed at least three murders along Interstate 65 in Indiana and Kentucky between 1987 and 1989.
+The killings were linked to Greenwell via DNA in 2022, but he had died of cancer in 2013.

 Early life

 Harry Edward Greenwell was born in Louisville, Kentucky to Paul and Dorothy Greenwell.
 On January 17, 1963, Greenwell was arrested for an armed robbery in Louisville, and was sentenced on April 12, 1963, to two years in the reformatory along with five years of probation.
 On February 23, 1965, Greenwell was arrested in Jefferson County, Kentucky on a sodomy charge.
 In 1969, he was paroled from the Kentucky State Penitentiary.

 On April 28, 1978, Greenwell's wife died in a house fire in Vernon County, Wisconsin.
 Shortly thereafter, Greenwell met a 39-year-old single mother who had previously been in an abusive relationship.
 After some time, the couple married, with Greenwell—who had adopted a daughter from a previous marriage—fathering a son of his own.
 In 1982, Greenwell was once again arrested and sentenced to prison for a burglary in Iowa.
 During his arrest, Greenwell escaped from custody and was recaptured twice.
 He served in the Anamosa State Penitentiary and Kentucky State Reformatory until his release in 1983.
 At some point, Greenwell found employment as a railroad worker, and worked on tracks across the Midwest.